openingbracket/react-native-rich-vibration/README.md

 # React Native Rich Vibration

-React Native Rich Vibration is a simple module that allows you to incorporate haptic feedback into your React Native applications.
-Supports both Android and IOS.
+This React Native library provides an alternative to the standard vibrations API, integrating haptic feedback for a more immersive user experience.
+With customizable options for intensity, duration, and sharpness, you have greater control over how vibrations feel in your application.

+⚠️ This library requires your mobile device to have a haptic engine.

 ## Installation